Teaching of Writing at Southey Green

 Teaching of Spelling at Southey Green

-At Southey Green we follow the Spelling Made Easy scheme.
+At Southey Green we follow the Twinkl scheme.
 All spelling patterns and rules are taken from the National Curriculum.
 Each week every year group are taught a particular pattern or sound and are given a list of spellings to practise throughout the week.
 All pupils are given opportunities to use and apply these words within their lessons and are encouraged to use these at home also.
 At the end of the week pupils take part in a ‘dictation’ session to demonstrate that they can not only spell the word correctly, but that they can also use it in context.

 Click HERE for the National Curriculum for Spelling.